evertheylen/MachinesEnBerekenbaarheid/code/libs/python3/Doc/library/smtplib.rst

    The server refused our ``HELO`` message.

-.. exception:: SMTPNotSupportedError

-    The command or option attempted is not supported by the server.

-    .. versionadded:: 3.5

 .. exception:: SMTPAuthenticationError

    SMTP authentication went wrong.
 Most probably the server didn't accept the